Will St. John's (NY) cover the spread vs. Stony Brook? Betting Trends, Record ATS

 Additional St. John's (NY) vs Stony Brook Insights & Trends

-- The Seawolves put up an average of 63.1 points per game last year, 12.1 fewer points than the 75.2 the Red Storm allowed to opponents.
+- The Seawolves scored an average of 63.1 points per game last year, 12.1 fewer points than the 75.2 the Red Storm gave up.

 Bet on this or any college basketball matchup at BetMGM